janardhan904/janardhan904/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on creating on new project using Django + Django Rest Framework + React.Js + Redux
+- 🔭 I’m currently working on creating on setting up new Automation frameworks and development project using Django + Django Rest Framework + React.Js + Redux
 - 🌱 I’m currently learning Deep Learning and Neural Networks
 - 👯 I’m looking to collaborate on Open Source and support Volunteer projects
 - 🤔 I’m looking for help with some volunteer projects